Battle of Gela (1943): Axis forces

-The Gela invasion beaches were defended by the Italian XVIII Coastal Brigade.
-The town itself was defended by the Italian 429th Coastal Battalion (Major Rubellino) using barbed wire, concrete pillboxes, and anti-tank guns.
+The Gela invasion beaches were defended by the Italian 429th Coastal Battalion under Major Rubellino using barbed wire, concrete pillboxes, and anti-tank guns.
+The 429th Coastal Battalion was also defending the town itself.
 The beach on either side of the Gela pier was mined and defended by machine guns on both flanks and artillery batteries 7000 yd inland, on Cape Soprano to the west, and on Monte Lungo to the north.
 The sand and stone beach on the east side of the Gela River was defended by three machine gun nests at the east end and by artillery batteries 9000 yd to the north and 10000 yd to the northwest.
-The Italian 4th Infantry Division "Livorno" was positioned near Niscemi and supported by the Italian Mobile Group "E" at Ponte Olivo with obsolete R35 tanks to respond when invasion points became known.
-They were joined on the afternoon of the first day by 9,000 German combat troops of the 1st Fallschirm-Panzer Division Hermann Göring with 46 Panzerkampfwagen III and 32 Panzerkampfwagen IV tanks from Caltagirone, reinforced with a regiment of the 15th Panzergrenadier Division with the 215th Panzer Battalion with 17 Tiger I tanks attached.
+The Italian 4th Infantry Division "Livorno" was positioned near Niscemi and supported by the Italian Mobile Group "E" at Ponte Olivo with obsolete R35 and Fiat tanks to respond when invasion points became known.
+They were joined on the afternoon of the first day by 9,000 German combat troops of the 1st Fallschirm-Panzer Division Hermann Göring with 46 Panzerkampfwagen III and 32 Panzerkampfwagen IV tanks from Caltagirone, reinforced with a regiment of the 15th Panzergrenadier Division with the schwere Panzer Abteilung 504 (s.Pz.Abt.
+504) tank Battalion with 17 Tiger I tanks attached.

 Air support was available from one staffel of Jagdgeschwader 53 Messerschmitt Bf 109G-6 fighters at Catania, two staffeln of Jagdgeschwader 77 Bf 109G-6 fighters at Trapani, another Jagdgeschwader 77 staffel at Sciacca, two staffeln of Schlachtgeschwader 2 Focke-Wulf Fw 190F-2 ground attack fighter-bombers at Castelvetrano, and two staffeln of Schnellkampfgeschwader 10 Fw 190A-5 fast bombers at Gerbini Airfield.
 Junkers Ju 88A and Savoia-Marchetti SM 79 medium bombers could reach Gela from bases in Italy.